quamotion/docs/vs/testlab-run-tests.rst

 Requirements
 ------------

-Before you can run tests on a test server, you must first `prepare a test server <testlab-installation>`_.
+Before you can run tests on a test server, you must first :doc:`prepare a test server <testlab-installation>`.

 Prepare your test files